 * up to each schema language.
 For example, for W3C XML Schema,

-* this includes files <include>
+* this includes files <include>d or <import>ed,

 * and DTD referenced from schema files, etc.